 The next step is determining if your company is ready to make use of these advantages for enhancing your software.

-Determining if your company is ready for a SaaS
+Determining if your company is ready for SaaS application development

 You can consider such solutions whether yours is a small, midsize, or enterprise-level company.
 What really matters are your company’s business goals, budget, and customers.